mongodb/specifications/source/sessions/driver-sessions.rst

 There are a variety of cases, such as, retryable operations or cursor creating operations where a ``serverSession`` must remain acquired by the ``ClientSession`` after an operation is attempted.
 Attempting to account for all these scenarios has risks that do not justify the potential guaranteed ``ServerSession`` allocation limiting.
-Drivers SHOULD attempt to release the ``ServerSession`` to the pool at the earliest possible opportunity.
-Drivers SHOULD attempt to reuse ``ServerSession`` as best as possible, concurrency fairness willing.

 Change log
 ==========